canonical/netplan/doc/examples.md

 # How to configure DNS servers and search domains

-The lists of search domains and DNS server IPs can be defined as below:
+The lists of search domains and DNS server IP addresses can be defined as below:

 ```yaml
 network: